Related articles

 SELECT * FROM users WHERE "users"."type" = "User::Donor" OR "users"."type" LIKE "User::Donor::%" AND "users"."id" = 1

-Which would allow me to:
+This would allow me to:

-But it behaves otherwise:
+But it behaves differently:

 SELECT * FROM users WHERE "users"."type" = "User::Donor" AND "users"."id" = 1